nivaraai/.github/profile/README.md

 ### Why We Exist

-Hupry [HUMAN_PRivacY] is a revolutionary Privacy and AI Research firm dedicated to protecting our most important data: ourselves.
-Our objective is to provide data solutions that are secure, useable, and helpful in addressing important global issues such as sustainability, health, and regenerative finance.
-We are developing the notion of Distributed Privacy Technology (DPT®) by harnessing the power of AI and blockchain.
+Hupry [HUMAN_PRivacY] is a groundbreaking Privacy and AI Research firm dedicated to safeguarding our most valuable data: ourselves.
+Our goal is to deliver data solutions that are secure, usable, and useful in tackling critical global concerns like sustainability, health, and regenerative finance.
+By using the power of AI and blockchain, we are introducing the principles of Distributed Privacy Technology (DPT®).

 ### Our Purpose